arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 3. Once the Zip file has downloaded, un-zipping it will create a folder titled `learning_bash-main`.
 Depending on your computer's operating system, you may be able to un-zip the folder by double clicking on it, or may need to right click on it a select "Extract All."
 This may create an identically named folder inside `learning_bash-main` that contains all of the individual files.

-4. Find out the file path (location on your computer) of the new folder `learning_bash-main` and navigate there in your command line interface.
+4. [Find out the file path](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/directories_and_file_paths/directories_and_file_paths.md#6) (location on your computer) of the new folder `learning_bash-main` and navigate there in your command line interface.

 <div class = "help">

 **Where is my folder?**

-Depending on several factors, including your computer's operating system, your level of administrative privileges, and whether you share it with other users, it may be harder or easier to find where `learning_bash-main` ended up from the command line.
-Luckily you can open the folder directly by right clicking on on the folder you want to open and selecting the appropriate option:
+If you can see the icon for your `learning_bash-main` folder (maybe in a downloads screen) you can open your command line interface directly into the folder by right clicking on the folder and selecting the appropriate option:

 | Command Line Interface | Right-click menu option |
 | :- | :- |